peferso/cheat-sheets/Jenkins/README.md

 # Jenkins cheat-sheet

-This is just a set of tools that I find usefull to gather here for future reference.
+This is just a set of tools and info that I find usefull to gather here for future reference.

 ## Jenkins installation in an EC2 instance using Amazon Linux 2